 Say goodbye to dry and tasteless pork!
-This Citrus Dijon Pork Tenderloin is ultra succulent and tender thanks to the easy orange juice based marinade.
+This Dijon Pork Tenderloin Marinade makes for ultra-succulent and flavorful roast pork!

 Also, though the recipe calls for a marinade, it only takes 5 minutes to whip it up.
 Toss the pork in it before leaving for work in the morning and after a quick 30-35 minute bake in the evening, it's ready to go: producing the accomplishment of a holiday-worthy weeknight meal, making any weekday better.

 - Great for both holiday meals and weeknight dinners!

 This simple pork tenderloin recipe is one you'll want to keep in your back pocket.
 It's perfect for almost any occasion!

 - Dijon mustard

 - Orange juice

 - Dried rosemary

 - White wine vinegar